Huntington Beach Personal Injury Lawyer Tim Ryan

-Have you been injured in an accident that someone else caused?
-Have your injuries cost you money and suffering?
-If you can answer yes to these questions, then you may be able to seek financial compensation from the person who caused the accident, or their insurance company, to address your unnecessary and life-altering pain.
-There are many different situations that you could be injured in that will qualify for a settlement that goes above what you will be offered by the responsible party's insurance company will try to settle for, but it is important that you navigate this process with the help of an experienced, reliable personal injury attorney in Huntington Beach.
+There are many different situations that you could be injured in that will qualify for a settlement that goes above what you will be offered by the responsible party's insurance company will try to settle for, but it is important that you navigate this process with the help of an experienced, reliable personal injury attorney in Huntington Beach, California.

 Once we have determined that your case is worth pursuing, we will begin negotiating directly with the insurance company or party who is financially responsible for your injuries.
 It is in everyone's best interest to avoid a full lawsuit, and so we will attempt to reach an agreement that fairly compensates you for all aspects of your injury without needing to take it to California courts.
 If negotiations fail, we will then move to our next step, which is to file a lawsuit to seek the damages we believe you are entitled to.

-There are a variety of damages that the courts will consider while we are working through your case, and are divided into categories of compensatory and punitive damages.
+There are a variety of damages that the courts will consider while we are working through your Huntington beach injury claim, and are divided into categories of compensatory and punitive damages.
 Since all injuries are different, your situation may not exactly resemble the following examples, but you can be confident that we will make sure that every detail is considered while we are calculating the full amount of the damages we are seeking for you.

 Compensatory damages are intended to do exactly what you would expect: compensate the victim for the losses they have suffered after their injuries.
 There are two different types of compensatory damages which seek money for different types of losses: